-If you are new to the world of landscaping, then it can be overwhelming to keep up with the assorted lingo used in the nursery or when talking to other landscaping enthusiast.
-Whether it be terms regarding types of irrigation, to those referring to types of plants, there is certainly a lot to learn about the world of landscaping.
-However, two of the most common terms are hardscaping and softscaping.
+If you are new to the world of landscaping, then it can be overwhelming.
+It may be hard to keep up with the assorted lingo used in the nursery or when talking to another landscape enthusiast.
+Whether it be terms regarding types of irrigation, to those referring to types of plants, there is a lot to learn about landscaping.
+However, two of the most common landscaping terms are hardscaping and softscaping.
 These two main elements of landscape design are significantly different, yet your yard needs to include both.
 Including both elements will create a landscape that is both functional and inviting.
 So, you might wonder, “What is hardscaping and softscaping and how can they affect my lawn?”
 Glad you asked.
 Outdoor Makeover & Living Spaces is one of the premier softscaping and hardscaping companies in Atlanta.

 Balancing Hardscaping and Softscaping

 For an eye-catching landscape, having a perfect balance of softscaping and hardscaping features is a must.
-But, if you are new to the landscaping world that can seem challenging.
+But if you are new to the landscaping world that can seem challenging.
 Here are a few tips to keep in mind as you begin thinking about a landscape makeover.